mboguslawsk/gradle_practical_task/README.md

 <p align="center"> <img src="img/img2.png" alt="Img" width="80%"> </p>

-On the macine I have installed Java 21, so I just replaced version in the build.gradle from 17 to 21 instead and it works fine:
+On the system had Java 21 installed, so the fix was updating the Java version in `build.gradle`:

 ```java
 java {